-Going to the dentist can be a frightening experience for adults and children, but if children start going to the dentist early, they will learn that it is a normal part of their life and become comfortable with it.
+Going to the dentist can be a frightening experience for adults and children, but if children start going to the pediatric dentist early, they will learn that it is a normal part of their life and become comfortable with it.
 We are a family dental office and provide dental care for patients of all ages.
-We want our youngest patients to be comfortable and happy when they come to our office, so we can start them on the road to a lifetime of good oral health.
+We want our youngest patients to be comfortable and happy when they come to our Washington, DC office so that we can start them on the road to a lifetime of good oral health.

-Your child should come in for a checkup every six months.
-This is a good habit to start early in life, to avoid dental problems, and to make going to the dentist a positive experience that your child will want to continue when he or she is an adult.
+– Your child should come into our Washington, DC dental office for a checkup every six months.
+This is a good habit to start early in life, to avoid dental problems, and to make going to the children’s dentist a positive experience that your child will want to continue when he or she is an adult.